fabiosjc/flights/README.md

 Challenge to represent the flights of an airline with its respective schedules

 ## Requirements
-Java 8 installed locally
+- Java 8 installed locally
-Maven 3 installed locally
+- Maven 3 installed locally
+- NPM

 ## Instructions